TylerU/CS229Project1/Project1/sndinfo_readme.txt

 ------------------------
 sndinfo
 ------------------------
-Displays useful information about a given sound file including sample rate, format, bit depth, channels, samples, and sound duration.
+Displays useful information about given sound file(s) including sample rate, format, bit depth, channels, samples, and sound duration.

-Capable of reading correctly formatted CS229 and AIFF files.
-If said files contain misformats, a descriptive error message will be sent to stderr.
-	Supported bit depths: 8, 16, 32 bits
-	Maximum channels: 32
-	Sample rate must be an integer

-Usage: 	make sndinfo (or make)
+Usage: $ sndinfo [switches] [file] [file] ...
-		Then enter the filename of the sound file you would like to read.
 	Output is sent to stdout, error info to stderr.

-Notes:
-	Assumes the given file can be opened successfully.
-Will print an error if not.
-	Stores the entire sound sample data in memory.
-This may crash systems with low RAM and a large sound file.
+	Valid Switches:
+		-h: Display this help screen to standard error, then terminate without reading files.
+		-l: Ignore file arguments.
+Prompt user for file to read.
+Display resulting info.
+	If neither switch is used, sndinfo will read each file and print its information to stdout, separated by a line of dashes.